- See a full list of publications

 Neil Carter graduated in Politics from the University of Durham and received his postgraduate degrees from the University of Bath.
 He has held visiting appointments at Griffith University, Monash University and Nuffield College.
 His main research and teaching interests have focused on environmental politics and policy, and on British party politics.

 Neil Carter is interested in all aspects of environmental politics and policy, with a particular interest in climate policy and politics.
-The third edition of his book, The Politics of the Environment, will be published in 2018 and he is an Associate Editor of Environmental Politics.
+The third edition of his book, The Politics of the Environment, was published in 2018 and he is an Associate Editor of Environmental Politics.
 He has also written widely about British politics, particularly on political parties and elections.

 Associate Editor, Environmental Politics